-The four outputs consist of optically isolated, solid state, single-pole/double-throw relays.
-These contacts may be used to supply an output signal by connection to a voltage source supplied by the customer.
-The contacts are electrically isolated from all other circuits and are rated for 24 Volts DC or AC, 50 mA maximum.
+The outputs consist of optically isolated, single-pole/double-throw solid state relays.
+These solid state relays may be used to supply an output signal by connection to a voltage source supplied by the customer.
+The outputs are electrically isolated from all other circuits and are rated for 24 Volts DC or AC, 50 mA maximum.
 Inductive loads must be protected against flyback to 50VDC.

-SB5518 DB-25 Standard for SB-5500 balancers
+SB5512 or SB5532 DB-25 Standard for SB-5500 balancers

-The three contacts of a single-pole/double-throw relay are referred to as "normally open", "normally closed" and "common".
+The three contacts of a single-pole/double-throw solid state relay are referred to as "normally open", "normally closed" and "common".
 The term "common" in this sense does not imply connection to power supply commons.
-The term "return" is used below to indicate the common contact of the relay.
+The term "return" is used below to indicate the common contact of the output.